-Tournament 9-Ball Rules (CSI/BCA Rules)
+Tournament 9-Ball Rules (CSI/BCA game rules) and Etiquette

 9-Ball is played with a cue ball and nine object balls numbered 1 through 9.
 You shoot the balls in ascending numerical order, continuing to shoot, as long as any ball is legally pocketed.
 The 9-ball is the game-winning ball.
 The object of the game is to pocket the 9-ball on any legal shot.